Austro Aéreo

-Austro Aéreo was an Ecuadorian airline that operated scheduled passenger services throughout Ecuador.
+Austro Aéreo S.A. was an Ecuadorian airline that operated scheduled passenger services throughout Ecuador.

 History

 The company was inaugurated on November 11, 1996.
 The airline offered regular flights between the cities of Cuenca.
 Macas, Quito and Guayaquil.
 Austro Aereo had a limited number of planes and had many problems with them.
 Its only aircraft, a Fairchild FH-227, was grounded because it failed a "major inspection".
 The repair costs would have been very high, so Austro Aéreo opted not to repair it and instead acquired two new Embraer EMB 120 Brasilias.